-Prepares students taking the Scholastic Aptitude Test or the American College Test.
-Program is designed to gain facility and practice in taking such testing processes.
+Prepares students by way of the Kaplan Program for the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
+Program is designed to gain through practice experience with the testing approaches.
 Covers verbal areas of synonyms, antonyms, analogies, vocabulary, syntax, and grammar as well as reading in social sciences and natural science.
 Includes a complete series of problems in mathematics, including algebra and geometry.
 Grade: S or U for transcript, not included in GPA.
 Extra fee.